 The Colin Vearncombe Memorial Bursary is a €1,000 award for a singer songwriter studying at Cork School of Music who is chosen by the faculty as being outstanding in their year.
+The bursary started in 2016 and has been awarded annually since then.
+Read on for information on each year’s recipient.

 As a singer, songwriter, multi-instrumentalist and composer, Dylan Howe has established himself in the world of music from an early age.
 With his performing career starting on Mandolin and Clarinet from the age of 8, he has gone on to play tours around New York, UK, Germany and all around Ireland.
 From a background in Irish Traditional music, he has gone on to study jazz and classical music and share the stage with artists such as Badly Drawn Boy, Duke Special, Ariel Posen, Adam Neely, Jack O’Rourke and many more.
 He has studied Piano, Clarinet, and Saxophone, but is self taught in Mandolin, Trumpet, Cello, Guitar, Theremin, Kalimba and Fiddle.